Justin Lin: Announced film projects

 On June 10, 2021, Lin was set to direct and executive produce a crime television series about bank heists in New York City, with Nick Wootton and Jake Coburn writing the series and JJ Bailey and Moira Kirland producing, as well as write certain episodes, along with Julie Plec and Emily Cummins for Universal Television, and on September 23, 2021, the series was entitled The Endgame.

 On April 5, 2022, Lin was set to direct and executive produce a true crime television series about set in 1960's Hawaii entitled The Islands, with Matther Kaz Firpo and Ryan Firpo writing the series and executive producing along with Perfect Storm Entertainment, Steven Yeun’s Universal Remote and Universal Television to be released on Peacock.

 In June 2022, Lin was announced to be directing the live-action film adaptation of One-Punch Man for Sony Pictures.

 On October 18, 2022, Amazon Prime Video was said to be developing the series Seven Wonders, adapted from Ben Mezrich's novel by Adam Cozad, with Lin directing.
 Simu Liu was attached to star as an adventurer out to solve the mystery of the Seven Wonders of the Ancient World.

 On December 15, 2022, Lin was set to executive produce a medical drama television series set on the moon, with Joshua Troke writing the series and producing along with Andrew Schneider, Sal Gatdula, and Mickey Fisher for Universal Television to premiere on NBC.

 On March 26, 2023, it was reported that Lin was offered to direct the sequel to Spider-Man: No Way Home after Jon Watts left the project.
 On September 9, 2024, it was announced that the film would be directed by Destin Daniel Cretton.

 On December 12, 2023, it was announced that Apple Original Films had acquired Two for the Money, a heist action thriller film to be directed and produced by Lin, and set to star Charlize Theron and Daniel Craig as two career thieves who commit three big jobs.

 On April 12, 2024, Lin reportedly boarded to direct and produce Stakehorse for Amazon MGM Studios, based on the spec script by Justin Piasecki that was featured on The Black List.
 Though no plot details were disclosed, the film described as being a crime thriller.
+By December 2025, it was reported that he was no longer attached to the project.